Ipomoea purga: Medical uses

-The root contains convolvulin, which is a powerful cathartic (see jalap).
-It is used to prevent diarrhea, but large amounts will induce vomiting.
+Called "mechoacán" and "mechoacan potato" by English explorers, the root contains a resin known as jalap, which is a powerful cathartic that causes intense vomiting and diarrhea that in rare cases proves fatal.
 When applied to a wound, it is said to induce purgation.

-Chemical composition

-Ipomoea purga resin can be dissolved in either alcohol or diethyl ether.
+Ipomoea purga resin can be dissolved in either ethanol as a tincture or diethyl ether.
 The resin that is insoluble in ether is odorless while the resin soluble in alcohol does have an odor and is typically a brownish color.
-The convolvulinolic acid (C28H52O14)that is produced in Ipomoea purga can be broken down into a sugar molecule (C6H12O6) and a form of crystallized convolvulinolic acid (C16H30O3) when diluted.
+A substance with the chemical formula C28H52O14 that is produced in Ipomoea purga roots can be broken apart into a sugar molecule (C6H12O6) and convolvulinolic acid (C16H30O3).